Tham Luang, Thailand Cave rescue

 Presented by Rick Stanton and Dr Richard Harris followed by an on-stage audience Q&A session with all the core dive team.

 EUROTEK is proud to announce that an exclusive presentation will be given on the Thailand cave rescue at the 10th Anniversary event in December.
-Past EUROTEK Diver of the Conference Rick Stanton and Australian doctor Richard Harris will deliver a special joint presentation on the events that unfolded at far end of the cave.
+Past EUROTEK Diver of the Conference Rick Stanton and Australian doctor Richard Harris will deliver a special joint presentation on the events that unfolded at the far end of the cave.

 Rick and Richard will then be joined on stage by other core members of the dive team including John Volanthen, Chris Jewell, Craig Challen Jim Warny, Josh Bratchley and Conner Roe for an audience Q&A session hosted by television presenter Andy Torbet.